Mabdillahi88/fitshare/README.md

 28. As a user, I can view my earned achievements so that I can track my progress and be motivated by visual rewards (badges) for my fitness activities (Must have).

+### Notifications Backlog
+29. As a user, I can view notifications so that I know when other users interact with my content (e.g., likes, comments, follows), ensuring I receive timely feedback on my posts (Must have).

 ## Design